-23 Client care
+28 Client care

 At McKeag & Co we try to provide the best possible service to our clients.
 In order to do this we need to know from you if you feel dissatisfied.
 Should you have any occasion to feel unhappy about our service or about the bill, please let us know straight away and we will discuss this with you.
 Should you wish to make a complaint, Mr Philip Walton is the person who deals with these matters.
-We have a procedure in place which details how we handle complaints, which is available upon request.